Choose the health content that’s right for you, and get it delivered right in your inbox.

 Certain medications, such as opioid pain relievers, some antidepressants and high blood pressure and allergy medications can lead to slower gastric emptying and cause similar symptoms.
 For those who already have gastroparesis, these medications can worsen their condition.

-While it’s impossible to “fix” the damage that causes gastroparesis, your doctor can offer treatment to stimulate muscle contractions in your stomach, encouraging it to empty and helping you find relief.
-Because, after all, a healthy gut impacts your whole health tremendously.
+While it’s not possible to “fix” the damage that causes gastroparesis, your doctor can offer treatments to stimulate muscle contractions in your stomach, encouraging it to empty.

 Your treatment plan may include: